Malcolm Slaney

 There is now a new version of

 the Auditory Toolbox.
-It
+It contains Matlab functions to

-includes code for Lyon's passive longwave model,
+toolbox includes code for Lyon's passive longwave model,

-filterbank, Meddis' hair cell model, Seneff's auditory
+Patterson's gammatone filterbank, Meddis' hair cell model,

-speech-recognition world
+representations from the speech-recognition world

-and Unix machines using Matlab 5.2.
+tested on Macintosh, Windows, and Unix machines using

 Note: This toolbox was originally published as Apple